eh-K/RandomFileViewer/Configs.md

-Following v1.4, there is now a config section at the top of the batch file if you decide to edit it.
+Following v1.4, there is a config section at the top of the file if you decide to edit it.

 To edit, you must open the bat file with Notepad or any text editor.

 ### Directory ###